Skip to content

 gap: float,

-background: Optional[str] = None,
+background: str | None = None,

-theme: Optional[str] = None,
+theme: str | None = None,

-"""Render items in positioned grid as SVG.
+"""Render items in positioned grid.

 Grid items have explicit x, y positions and width, height spans.